hashgraph/hedera-services/platform-sdk/docs/proposals/testing/platform-tests-enhancement.md

 This will be a light-weight option to get real objects from the platform execution.
 The wiring will look like this:

 ![ConsensusEngineProposedWiring](ConsensusEngineProposedWiring.png)

+### Platform wiring adaptation

+In order to allow plugging test output wires to the production setup, the `PlatformWiring` component should be adapted.

+One easy approach might be converting it to use a `Builder` pattern and construct different instances - for production and for testing.

+We can create a method called `getProductionInstance()` that initializes all of the wires using the default production components and wire definitions.
+The actual soldering of the wires can be executed in a `build()` method that finalizes the component.

+Building a `PlatformWiring` for testing purposes can be done via calling additional builder methods that register output wires on top of the production ones and solder them to the components that we are interested in.
+This will happen before calling the `build()` method without adding conditional statements or changing the production code itself.

+This approach will be a flexible way to configure the wiring for testing purposes and will allow adding more test output wires in the future.